 Getting Started with a Marketing Career

-If you want to take the leap into the fast-paced world of marketing, earning a degree in marketing is a great way to start.
+If you want to take the leap into the fast-paced world of marketing, earning a bachelor's in marketing is a great way to start.

-In a bachelor's degree program in marketing, alongside your marketing coursework you will also explore general business management, finance, organizational behavior and information technology.
-There will also be opportunities to focus your learning in areas like social media or digital marketing.
+In a marketing program, alongside your marketing coursework you will also explore general business management, finance, organizational behavior and information technology.
+You may even earn your bachelor's in a specialized concentration with a social media marketing degree or digital marketing degree.